tuikhongtenbo/UIT-DS310/README.md

   - Achieves high recall on test set

 **Fallback Model:**
-- **Qwen/Qwen2.5-7B-Instruct**: Used when Qwen3-4B has relatively high recall
+- **Qwen/Qwen2.5-7B-Instruct**: Used to improve precision in difficult or ambiguous queries
   - Larger model with better context understanding
-  - Used to improve precision when necessary
+  - Applied when higher precision is required or when Qwen3-4B outputs uncertain rankings

 **Configuration:**
 - Temperature: 0.1 (for stable output)